OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 # Challenges and Revisions
 - The first main challenge in this project was pre-processing unstructured social media text during my first run with a large data set!
 Through experimentation I learnt the importance of thoughtful preprocessing and class grouping decisions, as overly aggressive cleaning could remove important signal words while insufficient cleaning could introduce noise and reduce model performance.
-- Especially with imbalanced data and classifications with overlapping semantic meaning vs classes such as "suicidal" that tend to have greater prediction due to more distinct language; when I experimented with the original class labels from the dataset; depression, anxiety and stress tended to overlap; It proved more effective to consolidate the labels into broader, semantically coherent groups that reflect emotional severity rather than diagnostic categories.
+- When I experimented with the original class labels from the dataset; depression, anxiety and stress tended to overlap; It proved more effective to consolidate the labels into broader, semantically coherent groups that reflect emotional severity rather than diagnostic categories.
 Grouping posts along a continuum from normal, to emotional distress, to high-risk (suicidal ideation) improved model stability, interpretability, and alignment with the linguistic characteristics of the data, while preserving the ability to identify critical high-risk content (which is the main focus)

 - Future Improvements:

   -  Implement more robust text normalization techniques, including handling repeated characters, elongated words, and common social media abbreviations.
+  -  use spaCy library
   -  Refine tokenization to better preserve meaningful expressions while removing non-informative artifacts (e.g., random character sequences).
   -  Reduced noise introduced by class imbalance by reassessing feature importance across categories rather than relying solely on frequency-based weighting.
-  -  Introduced additional filtering to remove low-information tokens without overly aggressive cleaning that could eliminate important signal words.
   -  Improve feature interpretability by validating top-weighted terms against domain relevance and semantic meaning.
-  -  Iteratively evaluate preprocessing revisions to balance model performance and explainability, particularly for sensitive emotional health–related content.